On the asymptotic behaviour of semigroups for flows in infinite networks: Preliminaries

 by Lemma~\ref{lemma:mult-op-invariant-subspaces}(i).
 Thus, the claim follows from the uniqueness of the spectral projections on $\sigma$ and $\sigma(T) \setminus \sigma$ of $\calM_T$, respectively. \end{proof}

 The next result is concerned with isolated points of the spectrum of operator-valued multiplication operators and their spectral properties.
-Note that the first assertion in the following theorem is a special case of \cite[Theorem~6]{Heymann2014}.
+The first assertion in the following theorem is a special case of \cite[Theorem~6]{Heymann2014}.